calyxir/calyx/docs/fud/synthesis.md

 On our machines, compiling even a simple example like the above for simulation takes about 2 minutes, end to end.

+By default, the Xilinx tools run in a temporary directory that is deleted when `fud` finishes.
+To instead keep the sandbox directory, use `-s xclbin.save_temps true`.
+You can then find the results in a directory named `fud-out-N` for some number `N`.

 ### How it Works

 The first step is to generate input files.